How to Create an Under Construction Page

 offline while you work on it.
 You’ll be able to edit the site as you normally would, but no one from the outside world will be able to view it.
 Instead, they’ll be greeted with an “Under

 Construction” page that looks something like this (and you can customize the message):

 Activating Under Construction Mode

-To activate Under Construction Mode, log in to your Jimdo website and go to Settings > Website > Under Construction Mode.
+To activate Under Construction Mode, log in to your Jimdo website and go to Settings > Privacy & Security > Under Construction Mode.
 Switch "Activate Under Construction Mode" to "On" and hit "Save" to take your website offline.
 You also have the option to customize the text that appears on your Under Construction page.
 Plus, you can choose to add a contact button to the page.
 Visitors will then still be able to reach out to you even while your site is offline.

 What happens to your SEO while your site is offline?